lxcyp/slopymf/README.md

     sudo apt-get install xclip

 ##Usage
-Place slopymf in the same directory as pymf.config.
+Place slopymf in the same directory as pymfconfig.
 Execute slopymf, and select the region to capture.
 A link to your screenshot will be placed in your clipboard.